hugelgupf/vmtest/README.md

     * a `testing.TB` wrapper around the `qemu` API with some safe defaults (logging serial console to `t.Logf`, etc)
-    * an API for running test shell scripts in the guest
+    * an API for running shell scripts in the guest
     * an API for running Go unit tests in the guest and collecting their results.